TimeEval/TimeEval/docs/dev/index.md

 pytest tests
 ```

-If you want to run the tests that include docker and dask, you need to fulfill some prerequesites:
+If you want to run the tests that include docker and dask, you need to fulfill some prerequisites:

-- Docker is installed and running
+- Docker is installed and running.
-- Your SSH-server is running, and you can SSH to `localhost` with your users without supplying a password.
+- Your SSH-server is running, and you can SSH to `localhost` with your user without supplying a password.
 - You have installed all TimeEval dev dependencies.

 You can then run: